Dom’s Charger from The Fast and The Furious

 The Hero 1 car was originally built by Cinema Vehicle Services in the Los Angeles area – in fact, CVS built all of the Chargers for the first movie.

-The Hero 1 car was built using a 1970 Charge R/T as the donor car.
-The car was built to be reminiscent of a 1970 street monster, right down to the Cragar 200-S wheels (aka the “Daisy” mags) and fake supercharger.
+The Hero 1 car was built using a 1969 Charger and made it look like a 1970 Charge R/T as the donor car.
+The car was built to be reminiscent of typical 1970s street monsters, right down to the Cragar 200-S wheels (aka the “Daisy” mags) and fake supercharger.

 Here’ s where things get confusing: